 Volume displacement is the amount of air that a subwoofer or speaker can move during use.
 Volume displacement relates to the speakers ability to generate higher levels of SPL.
 Volume Displacement is calculated by multiplying the Surface Diameter (Sd) of a subwoofer, most often measured in square inches in the U.S., times the Xmax of that subwoofer, most often measured in inches in the U.S., with the resulting volume displacement number being measured in cubic inches.
 The final equation then looks like this: Vd = Sd*xmax.
 The values for Vd, Sd, and Xmax can most often be found in the Thiele/Small parameters of the subwoofer.

 A subwoofer that is reverse mounted will not sound any different than a subwoofer that is mounted traditionally.
 The advantage to reverse mounting a subwoofer is that you can use a much smaller enclosure since the volume taken up by the subwoofer would not be a factor as it would be mounted outside of the enclosure.
+Read more about controlling phase of reverse mounted subwoofers.

 The difference between the MTX and Kicker square subwoofers is that the MTX TS series speakers have a patented surround design that increases the mechanical excursion by 20% and the Surface Diameter by 10% over the Kicker L series subwoofers resulting in greater Volume Displacement and consequently SPL levels.